Menu

 The Process: Understanding the Nuances

+The process begins with the extraction or harvesting of specific cells from healthy hair follicles, which are then prepared for multiplication.
 Hair cloning, or hair follicle cloning, is more complex.
 It demands meticulous cell replication, ensuring the new cells maintain their ability to grow hair once implanted.
 Conversely, hair multiplication banks on the body’s natural ability to heal and regenerate, using existing follicle parts as a template.

 Effectiveness and Outcomes: What to Expect